-I think we'd all agree that the brain is pretty much the most complex organ in the human body.
+We'd all agree that the brain is pretty much the most complex organ in the human body.

 It produces our thoughts, memories, feelings and experiences of the world.

-As we grow older, each of these processes can be affected, but how that happens isn't completely understood.
+As we grow older, each of these processes is affected.

-It’s pretty clear that keeping your mind active, whether by dancing or working on crossword puzzles.
+That keeping your mind active, whether by dancing or working on crossword puzzles.

 Mind to body techniques such as yoga and tai-chi can help you feel less frazzled and/or stressed.

-A healthful one can certainly be of benefit to the brain, in other words eating healthy certainly won’t hurt.
+A healthful one can be of benefit to the brain, in other words eating healthy won’t hurt.